Capitalism Works Because Capital is a Built-in Incentive

-No real explanation is needed, points representing value that can be traded for more capital just need to be awarded via the system for it to work (in capitalism they are awarded through capital acquired via wages and capital acquired via trade).
+No real explanation is needed, points representing a value that can be traded for more capital just need to be awarded via the system for it to work (in capitalism they are awarded through capital acquired via wages and capital acquired via trade).

-In simple terms the desire to accumulate excess capital inspires the production of commodities (which generally require labor to produce).
+In simple terms, the desire to accumulate excess capital inspires the production of commodities (which generally require labor to produce).

 People will work hard at a hobby for no pay, but there are many jobs that wouldn’t get the focus, attention, and commitment needed if it wasn’t for the incentives of a system like capitalism.

-This isn’t to say that other systems don’t work, or that capitalism doesn’t work better if you inject in aspects of another system like socialism (for example, if you supplement the vaccination delivery market to ensure herd immunity to a deadly disease)… it only means that it its core capitalism works on a very fundamental level because it constantly doles out rewards to participants for being better capitalists.
+This isn’t to say that other systems don’t work, or that capitalism doesn’t work better if you inject in aspects of another system like socialism (for example, if you supplement the vaccination delivery market to ensure herd immunity to a deadly disease)… it only means that at its core capitalism works on a very fundamental level because it constantly doles out rewards to participants for being better capitalists.